regisftm/owasp-toronto/demo/03-calico-installation.md

 EOF
 ```

-You can watch the tigera-operation to install the Calico CNI componets using k9s -A (yes, I included it in the installation.
-Pretty handy, eh?), or using the following command.
+You can watch the tigera-operation to install the Calico CNI components using `k9s -A` (yes, I included it in the installation.
+Pretty handy, eh?) or using the following command.

 ```bash
 watch kubectl get tigerastatus
 ```

-Wait until the output to look like this:
+Wait until the output looks like this:

 <pre>
 Every 2.0s: kubectl get tigerastatus                                           control-plane: Fri Jun  9 19:59:50 2023

 NAME        AVAILABLE   PROGRESSING   DEGRADED   SINCE
-apiserver   True        False         False      3m
+apiserver   True        False         False      102s
-calico      True        False         False      3m
+calico      True        False         False      117s
 </pre>

-Finally, check the STATUS of the nodes again:
+Finally, recheck the status of the nodes:

 ```bash
 kubectl get nodes -o wide